Lindisfritjof/Lindisfritjof/README.md

-Hi, I’m @Lindisfritjof
+Hi, I’m @Lindisfritjof 👋:
 I’m learning to program, mainly HTML/CSS and Python.
 And to use Git.
-My other interests are creative writing (I use emacs btw ;), -audio and Free/Libre/Open Source software.
+I enjoy creative writing ✍️, sailig ⛵, audio dramas 📻 and Free/Libre/Open Source software 💻.
 If you want to get in touch, throw me an email at fritjof@riversouldiers.dk

 <!---